Caitriona71/symphonyblogcb/README.md

 To ensure the application is working and the functions are operating as expected, manual testing was also performed on user stories to verify that acceptance criteria was met.

-**1.** As a **site user** I can set up an account so that I can comment on and like posts.
+**1.** As **project creator** I need to create the base setup of the application so that other features can be added.

 _Acceptance Criteria_
-- To register, a user must enter a username and password (email is optional)
+- The project creator must be able to install django and it frameworks and libraries to set up the app
+- THe project creator should be able to create an external database with ElephantSQL
-- User should not be able to register the same username more than once
+- The project creator should be able to deploy the project to Heroku

 _Test Performed_
-- Username and password is required and that email is optional
-- Registering with a username that has already been created returns a message "A user with that username already exists"<br><br>
+- Followed steps in Code Institute Django Instruction Sheet
+- When all steps completed correctly the screen "The Install Worked Successfully!
+Congratulations!" displayed<br><br>

+**2.** As **site admin** I can create draft posts so that I can work on them and complete the content.

+_Acceptance Criteria_
+- Site admin can log in to the /admin URL with a superuser account
+- Site admin can create draft posts and save them for publishing later in the admin panel

+_Test Performed_
+- Logged in to the /admin URL with the superuser account
+- Can create draft posts and save them so that they can be published later<br><br>

-**2.** As **site admin** I can create, read, update and delete particular posts, so that I can manage the content of the blog.
+**3.** As **site admin** I can create, read, update and delete particular posts, so that I can manage the content of the blog.

 _Acceptance Criteria_
 - Site admin can log in to the /admin URL with a superuser account